learnbyexample/learn_gnused/gnu_sed.md

 naming things, and off-by-1 errors by Leon Bambrick
 ```

 As a special case, the first address can be `0` if the second one is a search pattern.
-This allows the search pattern to be matched against first line of the file.
+This allows the search pattern to be matched against the first line of the file.

 ```bash
 $ # same as: sed '/in/q'